Karthikn-VR/Coffee-Shop/README.md

 ---

 ## 📜 License & Attributions
-* Designed and built as a modern, interactive single-page e-commerce demonstration.
-* Steam visual layout and particle rendering crafted using [Framer Motion](https://www.framer.com/motion/).
-* Free vector illustrations & assets are credited to respective creator archives.
+* Feel Free to Use it